idptools/dodo/README.md

    [Anchor exemptions](#anchor-exemptions) for why one remains and why that is the right place to stop.

+7. **Cis-peptide bonds are not modelled, so a cis-proline inside a rebuilt region comes out trans.** DODO builds every virtual CA–CA bond at 3.81 Å, the trans value.
+A cis peptide — in practice almost always X–Pro — sits near 2.9 Å, and DODO cannot produce one.

+   This only affects regions DODO *rebuilds*.
+Folded domains are moved as rigid bodies and never regenerated, so a cis-proline in one survives untouched, to the last decimal place.

+   Measured on 1,200 AlphaFold human structures, 17,406 CA–CA bonds are short (< 3.30 Å) and 4,482
+   of those are X–Pro.
+Most are not real cis-prolines: short bonds have a mean pLDDT of 38.8 against 72.2 elsewhere, so the bulk of that population is AlphaFold producing compressed geometry where it is unsure.
+Filtering to confident ones (pLDDT ≥ 70) leaves 831, and **32 of them — 3.9% — fall in a region DODO rebuilds.** That is about one affected bond per 38 structures, or roughly 600 across the entire human proteome.
+Where the short bond is *not* confident, rebuilding it to clean geometry is an improvement rather than a loss.

+   It is not planned.
+Supporting cis would make the bond length per-bond rather than a constant, and that constant is load-bearing in 65 places across 12 modules — reachability schedules, closure geometry, the cone sampler, the clash exclusions and the peptide-plane table, which was measured on trans units only and would need a cis counterpart.
+The deeper problem is that it is not well-posed for *de novo* generation: DODO invents a new conformation and has no way to know which prolines should be cis, and in a real IDR the two states interconvert rather than one being correct.
+If you need cis-prolines preserved in a specific region, exclude that region from rebuilding rather than expecting DODO to reproduce it.

 7. **Three regions out of 117 structures are left unbuilt, and two are not DODO's doing.**
    Measured: